ocelotconsulting/ocelotconsulting.github.io/_posts/2016-10-17-snap-slack.md

 So now our command is working, and messages are being deleted before they can cause any undue harm.
 Whew!

 While this was certainly a whimsical usage of Slack and Lambda to perform some light automation, the two form a pretty powerful DevOps/ChatOps duo, which can be leveraged for a large number of potential usages.
-Comments/suggestions?
-Feel free to drop us a line on [twitter](https://twitter.com/ocelot_llc) or comment below.
-Thanks!
+Thanks for reading.